jfeferman/generateAndFindDuplicates/README.md

 The resulting array of duplicate values is printed to the console.

-Tests cases for module exported functions buildRandomNumberList() and findDuplicates() can be run by issuing the following command:
+Test cases for module exported functions buildRandomNumberList() and findDuplicates() can be run by issuing the following command:

 `node generateAndFindDuplicates.test.js`